 - 2 lbs ground beef

-- 1 lb Yukon Gold potatoes, cut into 1-inch pieces
+- 1 lb Yukon Gold potatoes (about 4 medium), cut into 1-inch pieces

 - 4–6 cups beef broth